Welcome to today's edition of the Rush 24-7 podcast.

 The Republican Party did itself in, which is why Trump was able to come in and do what he did.

-But the point about Cruz and the reason the establishment really one of two things they wanted either a humiliating loss in the primaries or a humiliating loss for the White House.
+But the point about Cruz and the reason the establishment really, one of two things they wanted, either a humiliating loss in the primaries or a humiliating loss for the White House.

 They want Cruz to lose so badly that he will never even try this again, nor will anybody else who thinks what Cruz thinks try it again.

-And do not doubt me on this.
+Do not doubt me on this.

 So the more humiliating the loss, the happier they are because they think it vanquishes Cruz and anybody else that might be thinking of trying what he tried.

-So that's why the pylon, that's why the glee, that's why the happiness, uh irrational happiness over Ted Cruz's defeat.
+That's why the glee, that's why the happiness, irrational happiness over Ted Cruz's defeat.

 And it was not hard to predict that that was going to happen either.